For this fourth installment of Gnomad Homies, we had of fun fun sitting down over coffee and Skype with Emma and Sven from @gobigemma.

 Planning a van build?
 Read our free guide.
 We cover just about everything you need to know – from planning, to insulation, to solar and electrical, to picking appliances, to essential tools.
 Get started today so you can get out there on the road!

 Where are you guys from?

 Emma is from Champaign-Urbana in the middle of Illinois and Sven is from Germany.
 We met years back when Emma did a foreign exchange program in Germany.

 What are you traveling in?
 Did you build the interior yourself, or did you buy it pre-built?

 We are riding around in “Big Emma,” our vintage VW Bus.
 Emma’s dad bought it to work on and travel in back in 2011.
 He kept improving it and adding onto it.
 He originally bought it from people who lived in it also.
 The guy was a carpenter so he did a lot of awesome van build-outs.

 We put solar panels on the roof, put in a water tank because there was no water.
 We never really used the sink so we took that out.
 The wood is super heavy, pretty close to the maximum weight, so the van doesn’t have much oomph.

-GBE: We started in June 2016.
-We are doing this full time.
+We started in June 2016.
+We are living in a van full time.
 We don’t plan on being back home for another two or three years.
 And by “home” we consider Germany home.
 We don’t know if we’ll ever live there again, but that’s what we think of as home.

 It was definitely a slow step-by-step transition.
 We began preparing a year before we left while we were still living in Germany.
 We had cut all of our belongs down just to a suitcase, and eventually cut everything down even further.